 All correspondence, statements and records relating to individual complaints will be kept confidential except where the Secretary of State or an inspectorate requests access to them.
+Information that the trust retains relating to a complaint will be stored securely and in line with its records management policy.

 Academies are data controllers in their own right and must decide for themselves how long to keep records, unless statutory regulations apply, e.g. attendance records must be kept for three years.

-The trust will retain records of complaints and related documents in line with the data protection policy and records management policy.
+The trust will hold records of complaints separate to student records while a complaint is ongoing, so that access to these records can be maintained.
+Thereafter, the trust will retain records of complaints and related documents in line with the data protection policy and records management policy.
 Personal data will only be kept for as long as necessary.

-7. Interviewing Witnesses
+8. Interviewing Witnesses